Audubon Bird and Wildlife Carving Exposition

 Acclaimed and award-winning artists from throughout New England and the Northeast will exhibit their incredibly life-like carvings of birds and other wildlife throughout the facility.
 Carving demonstrations will be held.
 A wide selection of pieces ranging from beautiful hand-carved feather pins to larger works valued from the hundreds into the thousands of dollars will be offered for sale.
 Carvings by various artists will also be raffled off.
 For many collectors, this exposition is one of the most admired in New England.

-Admission is $5/per person.
+Admission is $5/per person at the door.

 Meet the Carvers